 Wash your hands often!
 Scrub, scrub, scrub your hands for at least 20 seconds with warm water and soap.
 If warm water and soap are not available, use alcohol-based hand sanitizer.
-If counting to 20 doesn’t keep you or your kids entertained, sing a song to make the time go by like the ABCs, Happy Birthday or B-I-N-G-O.
+If counting to 20 doesn’t keep you or your kids entertained, sing a song to make the time go by, like the ABCs, Happy Birthday, or B-I-N-G-O.

 Stay home.
 Stay home in general if you can, but especially if you have signs and symptoms of an infection or if you are not feeling well.
-Some of those signs and symptoms may be a fever, sore throat, coughing, trouble breathing or diarrhea.
+Some of those signs and symptoms may be a fever, sore throat, coughing, trouble breathing, or diarrhea.
 In today’s virtual world, you can likely make up the work or activities you will miss.
-If not, you are giving yourself the time to rest and keeping others from harm.
+If not, you are giving yourself the time to rest and keep others from harm.

-Avoid touching your eyes, mouth and nose.
+Avoid touching your eyes, mouth, and nose.
 Bacteria and viruses can easily enter your body by touching those areas of your face.
 When in doubt, try to avoid touching your face.
 If that is not possible, make sure your hands have been thoroughly cleaned using the methods in Step #1.

 Cover your cough or sneeze.
 You know the saying, “Say it, don’t spray it”?
 The same goes for coughing or sneezing.
 Cough or sneeze using a tissue or the inside of your arm.
 If using a tissue, use a single-use tissue and dispose of the tissue immediately after use.

 Don’t share personal items.
 Teaching our kids to share is an everyday battle.
 However, in the case of reducing the spread of infections, this is one time where it is OK if they don’t.
-Avoid sharing drinking glasses, utensils, plates or any other items you would use to eat with.
+Avoid sharing drinking glasses, utensils, plates, or any other items you would use to eat with.
 Be sure to rinse them with hot, soapy water.
-It’s also best to avoid sharing other items such as hairbrushes, combs, makeup, razorblades and toothbrushes.
+It’s also best to avoid sharing other items such as hairbrushes, combs, makeup, razor blades, and toothbrushes.
 We would recommend avoiding sharing toothbrushes regularly, but we are not here to judge!

 Use antibiotics appropriately.
 Use antibiotics when prescribed and as prescribed.
 Unless otherwise directed by your physician or a medical professional, take all the prescribed doses of your antibiotic.
-Do not take other people's prescription medications as this can lead to potential complications and antibiotic resistance.
+Do not take other people's prescription medications, as this can lead to potential complications and antibiotic resistance.

-These six steps may seem like no-brainers but in a world where you are being pulled in many directions, it’s nice to have a six-step, no-brainer plan to help you remember what to do.
-We wish you and your family good health, and a happy, clean home!
+These six steps may seem like no-brainers, but in a world where you are being pulled in many directions, it’s nice to have a six-step, no-brainer plan to help you remember what to do.
+We wish you and your family good health and a happy, clean home!